Our support services

 Giving you advice about the effects of brain injury

 Your doctor should be able to give you information about brain injury.
-You can contact Headway Brain Injury Auckland to speak with our liaison officers for more information.
+You can contact Headway Brain Injury Auckland to speak with our Community Navigators for more information.
 A need for understanding what a brain injury is and the possible consequences often only becomes apparent after visiting the doctor.
 Headway Brain Injury Auckland is here to answer your concerns.
 If we can't assist you directly, we will endeavour to refer you to someone who can.

 Giving you ongoing advice and support

 Brain injury can affect people in different ways.
 Some people have great difficulty in adjusting after a brain injury.
 In addition, their partners and whānau find that relationships can be difficult at times.
 An old adage… it is frequently said that there are not just brain-injured individuals but rather brain-injured families, because the whole family is affected.
-You can discuss these issues with our liaison officers.
+You can discuss these issues with our Community Navigators.
 It may be that attending a Support Group is useful for you at this stage - equally if you are the person who had the injury or are a partner/whānau/family/carer.